melexis/xunit2rst/README.rst

                             The output RST file
       --only EXPRESSION     Expression of tags for Sphinx' `only` directive that surrounds all RST content.
 By default, no `only` directive is generated.
       -s, --itemize-suites  Flag to itemize testsuite elements instead of testcase elements.
       -p PREFIX, --prefix PREFIX
+                            Optional prefix to add to item IDs --suffix SUFFIX       Optional suffix to add to the prefix for the item IDs, except for the test cases
-                            Optional prefix to add to item IDs --trim-suffix         If the suffix of the --prefix argument ends with '_-' it gets trimmed to '-'
+      --trim-suffix         If the suffix of the --prefix argument ends with '_-' it gets trimmed to '-'
       --unit-or-integration UNIT_OR_INTEGRATION
                             Deprecated alternative to --type; to be removed in version 2.0.0.
-      -t TYPE, --type TYPE  Optional: give value starting with 'u', 'i' or 'q' to explicitly define the type of test:
+      -t TYPE, --type TYPE  Optional: give value starting with 'u', 'i' or 'q' to explicitly define the type of test: unit/integration/qualification test -f, --failure-message
-                            unit/integration/qualification test
-      -f, --failure-message
                             Include the error message in case of test failure in the item's body.
       -l LOG, --log LOG     Optional: path to the HTML log file, relative to where Sphinx will put the --output, to create a link to.
       --links               Optional: inserts a link to the RobotFramework HTML log file for each test case as ext_robotframeworklog link id.
       -v, --version         show program's version number and exit

 If you use the ``--only`` input argument, you should also add |sphinx_selective_exclude.eager_only|_ to the